-The talented voices and instrumental skills of some of the area’s most promising performers will be featured on the Main Stage all weekend at CraftFest Cotuit.
+The talented voices and instrumental skills of some of the area’s most promising performers were featured on the Main Stage at CraftFest Cotuit 2019.

 While many come to CraftFest in search of a visual feast, others come to feast on the food!
 Volunteers from the Cotuit Federated Church traditionally offer their legendary lobster rolls from the church’s own kitchen, while other vendors prepare and offer a delicious array of festival fare.